Suspected Maute members nabbed in Davao City

 Police said they recovered a grenade and a .45 caliber pistol from the suspects’ vehicle.

 In a press conference, Brig.
-Gen. Gilbert Gapay, martial law spokesperson for the Eastern Mindanao Command, said Cayamora himself confirmed his identity as father of the Maute brothers.
+Gen. Gilbert Gapay, martial law spokesperson for the Eastern Mindanao Command, said Maute himself confirmed his identity as father of Omar and Abdullah, leaders of the Maute Group.

 The Maute Group has been battling government forces in Marawi City since May 23 in a siege that triggered a mass evacuation of residents.

-The suspects were heading for Davao City on board a black Toyota Grandia for Cayamora’s medical checkup.
+The suspects were heading for Davao City on board a black Toyota Grandia for the elderly Maute’s medical checkup.

 Upon checking, Gapay said authorities found an aged man wrapped in a blanket that partly covered his face lying on a passenger seat.